klemens-morgenstern/cpp.wrap/README.md

 # [M&W Debugger Runner](https://github.com/mw-sc/mw.wrap)

 ### About
-This tool allows you to automatize running a debugger and add functionality through plugins.
+This tool allows you to stub function calls at link-time.

 ### Test results